Theophilusehimegbe/Retail-Intelligence/README.md

 **Customer Segment Loyalty Divide**

 Champions (96% retention) and Potential Loyalists (92% retention) are the backbone of the business.
 Loyal Customers (72% retention) are showing cracks — nearly 3 out of 10 are slipping away.
 The real red flag is New Customers: **almost all of them churn after their first purchase (0% retention)**.
-This tells the story of a broken onboarding journey.

 **Seasonal Churn Spikes**

 September and December stand out as danger months.
 In December, churn peaks at its highest.
-Ironically, this is also when customer numbers spike, but these new buyers (holiday shoppers) do not return in January.
+Ironically, this is also when customer numbers spike, but these new buyers do not return in January.
 The store is excellent at attracting one-time seasonal buyers but struggles to convert them into loyal, repeat customers.

 **Product Segments Tell Two Stories**

 High-volume products drive strong retention (67%).
-Best sellers, surprisingly, have the worst outcome **(31% retention)**.
+Best sellers have the worst outcome **(31% retention)**.
 Customers buy them once but rarely return, suggesting they are often impulse buys or seasonal/gift-driven products.
 Revenue drivers are not always loyalty drivers.

 **Regional Retention Imbalance**